 Confront the dark parts of yourself, and work to banish them with illumination and forgiveness.
 Your willingness to wrestle with your demons will cause your angels to sing, August Wilson.

 If you have a dream, don’t just sit there.
 Gather courage to believe that you can succeed and leave no stone unturned to make it a reality, Dr Roopleen.

-In other words, once we have established what we really want, we have planned and defined the milestones and tasks, we need to make sure that we are able to stay focused and commit ourselves to the tasks ahead, in a continuous and relentless effort, with the conviction that we are capable.
-Do not trust those who talk about love without "thorns" (There are no roses without thorns and no love without sorrows), or success without significant sacrifice and setbacks.
+In other words, once we have clearly established what we really want, we have defined and planned the milestones and tasks, we need to make sure that we are able to stay focused, avoid distractions, and commit ourselves to the tasks ahead, in a continuous and relentless effort, with the conviction that we are more than capable.
+Do not trust those who talk about love without “thorns” (There are no roses without thorns and no love without sorrows), or success without significant sacrifice and setbacks.

 An inspiring example is Abraham Lincoln.
 He lost eight elections (1832, 1834, 1838, 1840, 1843, 1848, 1854, 1858), his fiancée died from typhoid in 1835, he also failed twice in business, declared bankruptcy, suffered a nervous breakdown, but he also became the president of the United States in 1860.
 Another good example is Edison.
 He tried over 6,000 times before perfecting the first electric light bulb.